adex720/Ascension/ascensions.md

 ## Ideas for ascension concept A <a name="ideas-a"></a>

 Ideas for hero abilities:
-- **More prestige coins**: It could be either a multiplier or an addition.
-This would make the late shop features more accessible and make it feel different when you get this hero.
+- **More prestige tokens**: It could be either a multiplier or an addition.
+This would make the late shop features more accessible and make it feel more pregressed.
 - **Credits**: If want to keep credits donor exclusive don't add this
 - **Time traveller 2**: More chance for time traveller
-- **More crystals**: Self explanatory
+- **More crystals**: Get crystals more often

 ## Ideas for ascension concept B <a name="ideas-b"></a>